Boßler family

-The unbroken line of the family dynasty, which has had a branch in Pennsylvania since 1738, a branch in France since 1791 and another branch in Neckarsteinach in the Bergstrasse district since 1822, has been documented in the area of the historic district of Lichtenberg (district Darmstadt-Dieburg) since 1616.
+The unbroken line of the family dynasty, which settled in 1738 with a branch in colonial British Pennsylvania and has had another branch in France since 1791, has been documented in the area of the historic district of Lichtenberg (district Darmstadt-Dieburg) since 1616.
 Members of the dynasty appeared there as local lower and higher judicial court officials, as princely state officials in the forestry and cameral system of the Landgraviate of Hesse-Darmstadt and as burgraves belonging to the hesse court officials.
 Due to their social standing, they belonged to the regional notables.

 History

 The Origin of the Family

+Rüde is a nomen gentilicium, which was changed for business reasons and to conceal family relationships to the dialectal occupational surname Boßler at the request of the bearer of the name between 1633 and 1640.
+The Boßler family represent a lawful patrilineal branch of the patricians Rüde, who had lived in Mosbach since 1482.

+The Rüden, who ranked among the wealthiest burghers of the chief administrative city, practised crafts and trade.
+As councillors and mayors, the patrician family was involved in the local government and was one of Mosbach's lenders.
+The Rüde family of Mosbach also became part of the patriciate of the imperial city of Heilbronn and were related to the Heilbronn patriciate as well as the patriciate of the imperial city of Hall and families ennobled by imperial letters patent.

-The family tree begins in 1616 in the hessian Amt Lichtenberg.
-The family's ancestral home is Asbach, now a district of the municipality of Modautal.
-There the family survived the Thirty Years' War unharmed.
-Martin Boßler (1616–1694) is the progenitor of the family.
+Rüde is a nomen gentilicium, which was changed to the dialectal occupational surname Boßler at the request of the bearer of the name between 1633 and 1640.
+The Boßler family tree begins in 1616 in the Hessian Amt Lichtenberg.
+At Asbach, now a district of the municipality of Modautal the family survived the Thirty Years' War unharmed.

+Martin Rüde dictus Boßler (1616–1694) is the progenitor of the family.
 He had four sons: Christian (1643–1690) burgrave and gunsmith, Matthaeus (1645–1716), Peter (1654–1697) and Johann Valentin (1661–1719).
+All four of them were born under the freely adopted surname Boßler, which had replaced the nomen gentilicium Rüde.